 The scope and effect of the position meet Level 5-2.
-The purpose of the position is to provide clerical and administrative support to the Chief and EMS staff.
-The appellant prepares and reviews correspondence, coordinates with various vendors outside the Medical Center, requisitions supplies, distributes mail, makes travel arrangements and completes necessary forms for travel, and serves as the timekeeper and computer liaison for the EMS.
-She collects various types of information used in her supervisor's decision making regarding budget planning and personnel actions.
-The appellant's work affects the efficiency and effectiveness of processes within the EMS and the care given to patients.
+The purpose of the position is to provide clerical and administrative support to the team supervisor and her staff.
+The appellant prepares and reviews correspondence, distributes mail and faxes, makes travel arrangements and completes necessary forms for travel, serves as the timekeeper for the [appellant's] Team, and also serves as computer liaison for the DMC [larger] organization for several software and data base system packages.
+She collects various types of information used in her supervisor's decision making regarding budget planning, personnel actions, and employee training.
+The appellant's work affects the efficiency and effectiveness of contract management processes within the DMC Denver-[major] organization.

-The appellant's position does not meet Level 5-3.
+The appellant's work does not meet Level 5-3.
 Her work does not affect a wide range of agency activities, operations in other agencies, or a large segment of the public or business community.
-The appellant does not modify and devise methods and procedures that significantly affect the mission of the EMS.
+The appellant does not modify and devise methods and procedures that significantly affect the mission of the [appellant's] Team.